doublealogic/sql-challenge/README.md

 7. Listed all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

 8. In descending order, listed the frequency count of employee last names, i.e., how many employees share each last name.
+All of the above analysis is located in the `Data_Analysis.sql` file in the `EmployeeSQL` folder.

 ### Bonus Work
 Upon examining the data, I came upon the suspicion that the data was fake.
 That this